jovald/gcp-serverless-data-pipeline/README.md

 ## Deployment

-This sections shows you how to deploy all the services needed to run the pipeline.
+This section shows you how to deploy all the services needed to run the pipeline.

 ### Setting up environment variables

-Before continue, is prefereable to set up some environment variables that will help you executing the *gcloud* commands smoothly.
+Before continue, is preferable to set up some environment variables that will help you execute the *gcloud* commands smoothly.

 ```sh
 export PROJECT_ID=<Your_Project_Id>